Pre-operative testing and medical clearance

 Prior to your surgery, you will need to have routine tests that are required of all patients undergoing a procedure under anesthesia.
 These may include routine blood tests, electrocardiogram, chest x-ray, urinalysis, and echocardiogram.
 Depending on your age and your other medical problems, we will determine which of these tests you need and whether you will require a letter of medical clearance from your regular doctor.
 Pre-operative testing can be arranged through our office or through your medical doctor’s office.
 Results need to be faxed to our office within two weeks of the day of surgery.

 If you wish to have your medical tests performed in or close to Dr. Belsley’s office building then consider the following:

-Patient Service Center Room 1A located on the 1st floor to the right of the elevators.
+There is a branch of LabCorp in the lobby entrance of the Brodsky building.
+This is room 1A located just past the security guards to the right of the elevators.
 Open 8 am until 6:30 pm for all walk-in appointments.
 212-523-8751

 West Side Radiology 6th Floor open 9am until 7pm for walk-in appointments.
 212-523-7533